FCE Reading and Use of English Practice Test 6 Printable

 1. A – against.
 ‘To protect against something’ is the only correct collocation in this context.
 ‘To protect with something’ would mean using something for protection, not protecting from something, in this case the rising water levels.

 2. B – also.
 The only conjunction that fits grammatically.
+The other possible option could be: ‘…include raised river embankments and additional flood gates at strategic points too‘.

 4. C – each.
-‘Which’ shouldn’t be used here as it would be introducing an additional clause, which is not present in the sentence.
+‘Which’ shouldn’t be used here, as it would be introducing an additional clause, which is not present in the sentence.

 5. D – weighs.
 The mass of the gates is mentioned.
+This is not a very obvious verb and many overlook it.
+To weigh means to have a certain weight.

 6. A – operation.
 Being engaged in work or being active, functioning.
+Admittedly, the remaining choices students face here are rather weird.

 7. B – View.
 Look at or see.
 ‘Sight’ can’t be used as a verb.
 ‘Hear’ doesn’t fit as you’re unlikely to hear it – it makes no noise unless being lifted, which doesn’t happen very often.
 ‘Explore’ doesn’t make sense – you can’t explore it sitting in a cafeteria.

 8. B – memorable.
 Something important or exciting, something you’re likely to remember.
+If something is memories, it has been learned in advance in order to be used later, like a memorised answer to a question.

 Part 2